sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/equity-internal.md

 ### 2 weeks before board meeting

 People Ops will pull a report to determine all equity grants from the previous quarter.
 This report will be used to populate [Carta's option spreadsheet](https://docs.google.com/spreadsheets/d/1eVQc6D1nyK07GLGcmWtCq-uoUN0cB5FW/edit?usp=drive_link&ouid=112937061981605591616&rtpof=true&sd=true).
 Legal and Finance will review the spreadsheet.
+You can use this filled-out spreadsheet as a reference, but keep access to the filled-out spreadsheet restricted.

 ### 1 week before board meeting